gabonator/Education/2021/CicoParser/readme.md

 ![slide3](slide3.png)

 Conversion is done in two stages.
 At first, the assembly code is parsed and transformed into intermediate file with list of fixed size pseudo instructions.
 Parsing is heavily based on regular expressions and it takes significant time to process whole asm listing (e.g. 20 seconds to process 40 000 lines of assembly).
-Assembly can use various forms referring to the same address in memory, disassemblers try to be clever and automatically name identified variables in data/code segment (e.g. word_1CF78).
+Assembly can take various forms referring to the same address in memory, disassemblers try to be clever and automatically name identified variables in data/code segment (e.g. word_1CF78).
 This can come handy when reverse engineering an application, but for this converter it is just a complication.
 To convert this name back to memory address, we need to know where the image was loaded, or where the data segment is placed.
 By subtracting data segment base address from this value, we get the relative address in data segment.
 For this purpose the Cicoparser assembly importer needs the “segments.h” file to know, where is which segment located.

 ## Export into C or Javascript